Complete the MR13C with the vehicle and seller's details. Make sure you complete an MR13C for trader-to-trader transactions as well.

 Once the MR13C is processed, the vehicle comes under the trader network and is classed as a 'non-CVL vehicle'.
 This means it doesn't have to be continuously licensed.

-Business or organisation: If the business has an NZ Transport Agency customer number, quote the customer number on the Application for registration of a motor vehicle (form MR2A) or the Notice by person acquiring motor vehicle (form MR13B).
+Business or organisation: If the business has a Waka Kotahi customer number, quote the customer number on the Application for registration of a motor vehicle (form MR2A) or the Change of registered person - buyer (form MR13B).

 Individuals: The only identification you can accept is a New Zealand driver licence.
 If your buyer doesn't have a New Zealand driver licence, take them to one of our agents.
 They'll need either a passport or a combination of documents that shows their name, date of birth and signature.

 Complete either the MR2A or MR13B form.
 You'll need:

 the vehicle details (plate number, make, model and VIN/chassis number)

 the customer's ID details (NZ driver licence for an individual or Waka Kotahi customer number for a company)